Effective Workflow Automation with Grunt [Step-by-Step Guide]

-I’m a huge advocate of automation because it makes life that much simpler.
-Why spend time on menial, monotonous tasks that suck your life-force right out when you have a computer to do things for you?
+I’m a huge advocate of automation because it simplifies life significantly.
+Why spend time on repetitive tasks when you can automate them?
 This is especially true for web development.

-Many development tasks can be a chore.
-While developing you may want to compile code, when pushing a development version you might concatenate and minify files, remove development only resources, and so on.
-Even relatively uncomplicated ones like deleting a bunch of files, or renaming folders can take up a large chunk of our time.
+Many development tasks can be tedious.
+While developing, you may want to compile code, concatenate and minify files, remove development-only resources, and so on.
+Even relatively simple tasks like deleting a bunch of files or renaming folders can consume a lot of our time.

-In this article I’ll show you how you can make your life easier by leveraging the excellent functionality offered by Grunt, a Javascript task runner.
-I’ll guide you through the whole process so no worries even if you’re not a Javascript wizard!
+In this article, I’ll show you how to make your life easier by leveraging the excellent functionality offered by Grunt, a JavaScript task runner.
+I’ll guide you through the entire process, so no worries if you’re not a JavaScript expert!

 More on Hongkiat.com: